 Mann trainiert im Stütz auf dem ARTZT Vintage Series Sprungkasten.

 Welcome to the Vintage Gym!
-Personal trainer Arne Derricks shows you an effective workout for the whole body in just 5 minutes.
+In just 5 minutes, personal trainer Arne Derricks will show you an effective workout for the whole body.
 With the fitness tools from the ARTZT Vintage Series, you can easily train your stomach, legs and bottom.
-Included are medicine ball, skipping rope, fitness mat and cube.
+Included are a medicine ball, skipping rope, fitness mat and cube.
 An effective workout for the whole body.

 Exercise 1: Walking Squats